nvaccess/nvda/projectDocs/translating/crowdin.md

 NVDA provides additional shortcuts for PoEdit which are described in [the User Guide](https://www.nvaccess.org/files/nvda/documentation/userGuide.html#Poedit).

-If you are unsure of meaning of the original interface message, consult automatic comments (also called translator comments).
+If you are unsure of meaning of the original interface message, consult automatic comments (also called translator comments), by pressing `control+shift+a`.
 Some comments provide an example output message to help you understand what NVDA will say when speaking or brailling such messages.

 ## Translating the interface